 I arrived at The Option Institute ‘The Queen of Low Self-Esteem.’
 In 2 weeks of classes I feel worthy, loved, lovable, loving and aware that I am fully responsible for choosing or not choosing happiness.
 I am no longer a victim or a martyr.
 I have also let go of a variety of psychotropic medications during my stay (depacote, wellbutrin, and zoloft).
 In 5 years of therapy with a psychiatrist/MD, I only acquired more and more medication.
 In my short stay here, I have acquired infinitive self-worth and many tools to maintain a happy, self-honoring and self-loving state of being.

-I came to The Option Institute really worried about what other people thought of me, which to me was a very limiting way to live my life.
-Exceptional Woman gave me the opportunity to explore that, and the greatest revelation for me was that my belief is all about me and has nothing to do with other people.
+I came to the Option Institute really worried about what other people thought of me, which to me was a very limiting way to live my life.
+Going to a program gave me the opportunity to explore that, and the greatest revelation for me was that my belief is all about me and has nothing to do with other people.
 When I am focused on me, I free myself up to be more loving and a lot less worried.
 It feels great!

-During this Empowering Yourself program I experienced exactly what I came for.
+During my program at the Option Institute I experienced exactly what I came for.
 It was an opportunity for me to overcome situations which I felt no control over and my feelings of inadequacy-(not good enough).
 It has been an opportunity for me to work through these feelings and come out ‘on top’ feeling better than good enough-feeling powerful for myself.